linkyndy/django-app-dev/README.md

 ```

+### app/tests/

+Everything related to testing should be placed under this directory.
+As of _django-app-dev_'s tox configuration, tests that reside in `app/tests/tests.py` will be run, using the settings in `app/tests/settings.py`.

+Additional files, such as models, or additional tests can be placed in new files within this directory (but pay attention on how you configure Tox to run your new tests!).

 ### MANIFEST.in

 You should include here all non-.py files that are required by your app and must be distributed with it.